 However, it is possible for this test to give a negative result that is incorrect (false negative) in some people with COVID-19.
 You might test negative if the sample was collected early during your infection.
 You could also be exposed to COVID-19 after your sample was collected and then have become infected.
 In particular, people infected with the virus that causes COVID-19 but who have no symptoms may not shed enough virus to trigger a positive test.
-Additionally, unobserved specimens collected using a collection kit from SARS-CoV-2 positive individuals may yield negative results if the specimen was not collected properly.

-This means that you could possibly still have COVID-19 even though the test is negative.
+This means that you could possibly still have COVID-19 even though the test result is negative.
 If your test is negative, your healthcare provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and geographical location of places you have recently traveled) in deciding how to care for you.